 - Truck: A large vehicle for carrying cargo

-Again, many of these words will probably be familiar to some of your students.
+Again, many of these words will probably be familiar to some of your students in grades 3-5.
 The only way to guarantee they keep that familiarity is through repetition.
+Activities in upper elementary grades should engage students with the context and larger significance of language presented.
+At this stage of development, vocabulary moves from being a memorization exercise to one that explores more creative expression.

-- Taste: The sense that picks up flavor in food
+- Taste: The sense that picks up the flavor in food

 - Thick: Wide, dense, not thin